andrewevans1/javamavenapp/README.md

 `<escape>:x<enter>`

 ### Build the docker image
-build the contents of the current directory, with project1 tag `docker build . -t project1:latest`
+build the contents of the current directory, with project1 tag <br>
+`docker build . -t project1:latest`

 verify image has been created